-Damien D. Cheong is a Research Fellow and Coordinator of the National Security Studies Programme (NSSP), S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
+Damien D. Cheong is a Research Fellow and Acting Head of the National Security Studies Programme (NSSP), S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
 Prior to this, he was Research Fellow and Coordinator of the Homeland Defence Programme at the Centre of Excellence for National Security (CENS) at RSIS from 2011 – 2017.
 He has researched and written on various topics related to homeland security, strategic communication and political violence.
 His current research focuses on small state security.

 Areas of Expertise

 - Homeland Defence

 - Member of the Films Consultative Panel (2014-2015)

 CO17164 | Single-Actor Attacks: Complexities, Challenges and Responses

 CO16148 | SG Secure: Fathers As Potential Advocates

 CO16051 | Enhancing Aviation Security: Using Smart Security and TOPSIS